 Emergency Coordinator and Driver Procedures for Mercury Spill En Route to Facility

 Quickly evaluate the situation to determine if injuries are involved.
-If serious injuries are involved, quickly move injured parties to a safe location (as necessary) and notify Ocala 911 Emergency Services relaying the site location, emergency situation, and assistance needed.
-Note, move injured parties to safety ONLY if it can be done without threat of additional injury.
+If serious injuries are involved, quickly move injured parties to a safe location (as necessary) and notify 911 Emergency Services relaying the site location, emergency situation, and assistance needed.
+Note: move injured parties to safety ONLY if it can be done without threat of additional injury.

 Notify personnel not wearing respirators to evacuate the affected spill area.
 Use vehicle Warning Triangles to mark the spill area and to warn other motorists of the accident site.